 Southwestern Ontario’s Banner event for High School Filmmakers!

-These seminars were given on April 4th.
+The seminars below were given on April 4th.
 The live stream of these seminars is available below.
-Stay tuned for information on the seminars for October, 2019.

 Learn How to Make a Winning Film